 The American Heart Association offers easy tips for getting active both at home, work or play.
 Here are some ways to help you get started:

-- Join a fitness center.
+- Join a fitness centre.
 Work out before or after work.
-You can also walk during business calls, take the stairs, or stroll over to coworker’s decks to speak instead of using the phone.
+You can also walk during business calls, take the stairs, or stroll over to co-worker’s decks to speak instead of using the phone

 Don’t be afraid to let your imagination loose and get creative!
 Physical activity can be anything, as long as you keep moving!
 Modify sports and workouts to fit your level of fitness.
 Whether it’s replacing your chair with an exercise ball, lifting weights while watching TV, or working out during your lunch break, think outside of the box.